-INST 160 or 161 INST 250 INST 270 Heritage of Western Thought and Civilization Ancient or Modern Science, Technology, and Values Justice in a Pluralistic Society Subtotal: 3 3 3 21 course which course descrip irements If broad areas, from which a student selects and does not have a prerequisite and is not specification.
-When more than one course is to be taken to be from different departments. ally exclud led in the Physical Fitnes ss (to be introduced in Fall 2004) Theological St udies (One course from THEO 210, 240, 251, 25 52) 3 Natural Science (Two courses from astronomy, biology, chemicomputer science, math, or physical science, which must be a natural science laboratory cours istry, one of 7-8 Humanities (Two courses from communications, dance, English literature, fine arts, history, language music, philosophy or theatre.)
-S, 6 Social Sciences (Two courses from anthropology, economics, geography, missions, political science, psychosocial work, or sociology.)
-6 Non-Western l Heritage (One course from HIS 352, 353, 354, 371, 372; 214, 215, 216, 217; MUS 250; SPA 361, 362) INST 213, 3 Capstone (The purpose of INST 480 Capstone is to provous point of culmination and integration to the experience of undergraduate junior and senior.
-It seeks to build on and extend their abilities.
-Christian worldview by intelligently applying and theological resources to a given topic of simportance to the contemporary world.
-It als utilizes the perspectives and approaches of at two disciplines so as to model and explore the of truth across disciplinary boundaries.) ducational or students to utilize a g biblical significant o t least Combined Core Curriculum Total: 49 9-50
+INST 160 or 161 INST 250 INST 270 Heritage of Western Thought and Civilization: Ancient or Modern Science, Technology, and Values Justice in a Pluralistic Society Subto 3 3 3 otal: 21 course which course descrip irements of broad areas, from which a student selects any three does not have a prerequisite and is not specifically expection.
+When more than one course is to be taken in an one from different departments. cluded in the Physical Fitnes ss (one course from BKIN100 options) 3 Theological St udies (One course from THEO 210, 240, 251, 252) 3 Natural Science (Two courses from astronomy, biology, chemistry, computer science, math, or physical science, one of which must be a natural science laboratory course.)
+7-8 Humanities (Two courses from communications, dance, English literature, fine arts, history, languages, music, philosophy or theatre.)
+6 Social Sciences (Two courses from anthropology, economics, geography, missions, political science, psychology, social work, or sociology.)
+6 Cultural Horiz zons (One course from DAN 365, 375; ENG 225; FRE 361; HIS 350, 352, 353, 354, 371, 372, 440; INST 213, 214, 215, 216, 217; MUS 250; SPA 361, 362, 402) 3 Capstone: A C Christian Perspective (The purpose of INST 480 Capstone is to provide a point of culmination and integration to the education experience of undergraduate junior and senior stude It seeks to build on and extend their abilities to utilize Christian worldview by intelligently applying biblication and theological resources to a given topic of significating importance to the contemporary world.
+It also utilizes the perspectives and approaches of at least two disciplines so as to model and explore the unity of truth across disciplinary boundaries.)
+Subtotal: ents. ze a cal ant

+Combined Core Curriculum